Lydia BOYD

 Brief Life History of Lydia

-When Lydia BOYD was born on 2 October 1849, in Ontario, Canada, her father, William Wilson Boyd Sr., was 42 and her mother, Delilah Hawley, was 36.
+When Lydia Boyd was born on 2 October 1849, in Canada West, British North America, her father, William Wilson Boyd Sr., was 42 and her mother, Delilah Hawley, was 36.
 She married William Sharpe on 10 August 1865, in Port Huron, St. Clair, Michigan, United States.
 They were the parents of at least 5 sons and 3 daughters.
-She lived in Brooke, Lambton, Canada West, British Colonial America in 1871 and Lambton, Ontario, Canada for about 10 years.
+She lived in Brooke, Lambton, Canada West, British North America in 1871 and Lambton, Ontario, Canada for about 10 years.
 She died on 22 October 1927, in Sarnia, Lambton, Ontario, Canada, at the age of 78, and was buried in Sarnia, Lambton, Ontario, Canada.

 Photos and Memories (8)